photo peter cox Photo Peter Cox

 Exodus 2048

-Mixed-media installation - maze, 6 texts in lightboxes (ground floor), refugee camp (clocktower)
+Mixed-media installation - maze, 6 texts in lightboxes 40 x 40 cm (ground floor), refugee camp (clocktower)

-Commissioned by the Van Abbemuseum for Be(com)ing Dutch, Eindhoven/NL, 2008
+Produced by Van Abbemuseum for Be(com)ing Dutch, Eindhoven/NL, 2008

 Be(com)ing Dutch, Van Abbemuseum, Eindhoven/NL, 2008 (curated by Charles Esche and Annie Fletcher)